quasarframework/quasar-template-meteor/README.md

 #### Note:
 The 'template' folder is necessary for the *quasar cli* command to function.
-All meteor commands should be run from inside the 'template' folder.
+All meteor commands however should be run from inside the 'template' folder.

 **Problems:**

-1) I've copied the Material Design icons and the Roboto font to the /public folder.
+1) I've had to create symlinks from /node_modules/quasar-extras to the /public folder for the Material Design icons.
 There may be a better way of doing this.